comp-lin-alg/comp-lin-alg-course/doc/source/L2_QR_factorisation.rst

 of the kth column of `A_k` to zero, and leaves the previous `k-1` columns alone.

 Earlier, we mentioned that there is a choice of sign in `v`.
 This choice gives us the opportunity to improve the numerical stability of the algorithm.
-To avoid unnecessary numerical round off, we choose the sign that makes `v` furthest from `x`, i.e.
+In the case of real matrices, to avoid unnecessary numerical round off, we choose the sign that makes `v` furthest from `x`, i.e.

    .. math::